 FATMAP difficulty grade

-Wearing a helmet underneath Yamnuska would be suggested based on how much traffic it is getting and all the recent rock fall.
+Wearing a helmet underneath Yamnuska is recommended based on how much traffic it is getting and all the recent rockfall.

 You will cross sections where staying slow and safe will be key.
-You can bypass the rappel if you need but if you are carrying a rope and plan to rappel it be much safer and faster.
+You can bypass the rappel if you need, but if you are carrying a rope and plan to rappel, it is much safer and faster.

 The rap ring and anchor are set up there around a rock.

-I would always bring stuff to build your own anchor incase there is an issue with the gear and you are prepared.
-Rappel is about 15-18 ft.
+I would always bring stuff to build your own anchor in case there is an issue with the gear, and you are prepared.
+The rappel is about 15-18 ft.

-Once your past the rappel you will start to see the ridge open up to a wider and safer run or hike.
+Once you're past the rappel, you will start to see the ridge open up to a wider and safer run or hike.

-Now is where you can make some time up and travel quicker either running or fast packing. * Bring rope and gear to build anchor incase you need to and to rappel * this is point to point, bring two cars or take your chance hitch hiking or running road back
+Now is where you can make some time up and travel quicker, either running or fastpacking. * Bring rope and gear to build an anchor in case you need to, and to rappel. * This is point to point: bring two cars, or take your chances hitchhiking or running the road back.